antamkha-nguyen/Entertainment-Merchandise-Sales-Analytics/README.md

 These synthetic datasets were inspired by a mid-term class project exploring retail analytics in the entertainment merchandise industry, reflecting realistic business patterns, including:

-- 200 customers across 15 US states with credit ratings (Excellent / Good / Fair / Poor)
+- 2,000 customers spread across 15 US states, each assigned a credit rating (Excellent / Good / Fair / Poor)
-- 100 products from common merchandise types (Vinyl Record, Poster Print, Collector Figure, etc.)
+- 800 products drawn from general merchandise categories like Beverages, Snacks, Electronics, and Household goods
+- 50,000 sales invoices with unit prices, quantities, and dates spanning January through December 2024
+- 45,174 shipments, with some sales unshipped and some quantities differing from the original invoice
+- 20,000 receipts tracking inbound inventory, with some dating back to October 2023 to reflect procurement lead times

 ## Project Structure